 An Emergency Student Bursary (ESB) is a non-repayable bursary for eligible participants.
 Eligibility includes, but is not limited to, current MRU credit students and SAMRU members.
 All applicants must first go through the ESL application process before being eligible to apply for an ESB.
-Bursaries may be awarded up to $700; the amount will be calculated by the Peer Support Coordinator based on the applicants income and expenses.
+Bursaries may be awarded up to $700; the amount will be calculated by the Student Support Coordinator based on the applicant’s income and expenses.
 Applicants must also provide documents to support their application as proof of their eligibility and financial hardship.
+Emergency Student Bursaries will be available starting July 1st, 2020.
+Any awarded funds will be direct deposited into the applicant’s bank account.

 Emergency Student Funds FAQs